 Very close.
-In fact I might have finished it so I'm just going to finish it then.
-So let me just finish it just at the bottom.
-So, I was just going to say this is that the musculoskeletal system is a complex system.
+In fact, I might have finished it, so I'm just going to finish it then.
+So, let me just finish it, just at the bottom.
+So, I was just want to say this, is that the musculoskeletal system is a complex system.
 Okay.
-Therefore, by ipso facto, by its very nature, it has to have within it these different attractors, strange attractors, periodic attractors, and possibly point attractors.
-And I would argue, I would assert rather that there are things called poly modal receptors that exist within the Myofascia.
-But okay, you ask your questions and now we'll go into that.
+Therefore, by ipso facto, by its very nature, it has to have within it these different attractors, strange attractors, periodic attractors and possibly point attractors.
+And I would argue, I would assert rather that there are things called poly modal receptors that exist within the myofascia.
+But okay, you ask your questions and then I'll go on to that.

 Okay.
-So based on what you've explained to does, it doesn't matter who is the therapist using trigger points, can two therapists get completely different results from using the same trigger points on the same patient?
+Siad has asked, based on what you've explained, does it matter who is the therapist using trigger points, can two therapists get completely different results from using the same trigger points on the same patient?
 If yes, why and why do we need, what do we need to do ourselves?

 Okay.
-So so in into sort of into practitioner reliability in terms of palpation is perhaps it's like one of the weaknesses of trigger point research.
-I mean maybe that's what it's talking about.
-So there is a, there is a reliability.
-In fact, when they, there was a very big paper that was published recently about reliability and in point studies to actually feel the trigger point in the trapezius and actually there was a 78% correlation between the therapist that they all felt the same thing and it was significant.
-However, they all been at it for more than 10 years.
-So I think the thing about me doing the same as you is changes over time.
-I think that's to be a certain amount of experience and a certain amount of pal Patri awareness.
-And that's not to say that I'm better than you or you're better than anyone else's.
+So, inter-practitioner reliability in terms of palpation is, perhaps it's like one of the weaknesses of trigger point research.
+I mean maybe that's what he's talking about.
+So, there is a reliability.
+In fact, there was a very big paper that was published recently about reliability and in trigger point studies to actually feel the trigger point in the trapezius and actually there was a 78% correlation between the therapist that they all felt the same thing and it was significant.
+However, they've all been at it for more than 10 years.
+So, I think the thing about me doing the same as you changes over time.
+I think there has to be a certain amount of experience and a certain amount of palpatory awareness.
+And that's not to say that I'm better than you or you're better than anyone else.
 It's nothing to do with that.
-It's about being exposed to the tissue for long enough to feel this stuff.
-Do you get different results?
-To me, I, there is, in my opinion, there is a extreme predictability in, in true point work.
+It's about being exposed to the tissues for long enough to feel this stuff.
+Do you get different results to me?
+There is, in my opinion, there is an extreme predictability in trigger point work.
 I certainly get the same results for each patient.
-And you know, with my frozen shoulder technique
+And you know, with my frozen shoulder technique, which I've taught to a lot of people, they get the same results as well.
+Of course, everyone's different.
+Everyone brings a different thing to it, but I'm not sure if that answered the question, but that was my attempt to answer it.

-Which I've taught, it's a lot of people, they get the same results as well.
-Of course everyone's different.
-Everyone brings a different thing to it, but I'm not sure if that answered the question, but that was my attempt to answer.
-It brought out fairly obscure topic to the table.
-So you're probably going to get some questions in a job.
-Very difficult to answer.
-Christopher's asked to actually, he says, would you not see the potential energy of a static object as being potentially alive?
-Yes.
-It's a matter of time.
+You've brought out a fairly obscure topic to the table.
+So, you're probably going to get some questions which are very difficult to answer.
+Christopher's asked too actually, he says, would you not see the potential energy of a static object as being potentially alive?
+Is it a matter of time?

 Yeah, I definitely see what you're saying.
 I think the point I'm making here is not about potential energy.
-It's about as mathematical principle.
+It's about a mathematical principle.
 The mathematics of the predictability is that complex systems have attractors within them.
-So appointed attractor, I Marvel at the bottom.
-Little ball is still an attractor.
+So, a point attractor, a dead marble at the bottom of a bowl is still an attractor.
 It's still doing something, but it's better not to think of it as energy more as perhaps a catalyst so that it's something that will allow other things to develop around it.
 It's the still point at the center of the whirlwind.